 Shell Fuel Rewards

 The Shell Fuel Rewards program is somewhat unique in that it has a tiered approach.
 The more you fill up at Shell, the better your rewards.
-When you have a Silver status, you’ll save three cents per gallon automatically.
+When you have Silver status, you’ll save three cents per gallon automatically.
 If you shop more and get to Gold Status, you’ll save at least five cents per gallon.
-These savings apply on the first 20 gallons of fuel.
+These savings apply to the first 20 gallons of fuel.

 Shell also offers rewards for shopping in their stores and filling up or even buying gift cards online.
 But they aren’t completely clear on their website about how much each type of spending will get you.
 They say that each store can treat things a little differently, so this is something to be aware of.